• Disease Overview

 Clinical Trials and Studies

-The Immune Deficiency Foundation is conducting studies to determine the prevalence, treatment, costs, and health insurance coverage of individuals with primary immunodeficiency diseases.
-For more information, contact the Immune Deficiency Foundation, which is listed in the Resources section of this report.
+The Immune Deficiency Foundation is conducting studies to determine the prevalence, treatment, costs and health insurance coverage of individuals with primary immunodeficiency diseases.
+For more information, contact the Immune Deficiency Foundation, which is listed below under Patient Organizations.

 The Jeffrey Modell Centers Network (JMCN) is comprised of over 50 Diagnostic & Research Centers worldwide and more than 300 referral physicians at 138 academic teaching hospitals and medical schools in 39 countries and 120 cities, spanning 6 continents.
-For information on additional research concerning primary immunodeficiency diseases, contact the Jeffrey Modell Foundation, which is listed in the Resources section below.
+For information on additional research concerning primary immunodeficiency diseases, contact the Jeffrey Modell Foundation, which is listed below under Patient Organizations.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: